lerina/lerina.github.io/html/code/rust-wasm/index.md

 ## Motivation

+Sometime back Rust kept popping up on my radar.
+I drank the Cool-aid and fell for the Rust evangelism.
+I love the language.
+It make programming fun again.
-I was an "ex-" 'C' programmer due to my academic background and a professional Python developer due to my job until I drank the Cool-aid and fell for the Rust evangelism.
-When webassembly started to be a thing, Rust kept poping up as the Language of choice to build webassembly/JavaScript apps for the web or target some specific module that need speeding, memory safety, or both.
+When webassembly started to be a thing, once again Rust kept popping up as the Language of choice to build webassembly/JavaScript apps for the web or target some specific module that need speeding, memory safety, or both.

-To my dismay most tutorial including the official one lean heavily on NPM and co. workflow.
+To my dismay however, most tutorial including the official one lean heavily on "NPM and co".
-I was a Django guy, I didn't even have an up to date Node on my system.
+I just wanted to wrap my head around the Rust thing, I didn't even have an up to date Node on my system.

 Do I really need all these things to just have something writen in Rust, compiled into wasm and integrated with plain vanilla JavaScript and HTML/css?